 10.3.1 Processing of metadata on personal information shall comply with privacy provisions as contained in the POPIA and other data protection legislation.
 10.3.2 Data protection measures in South Africa shall comply with POPIA, PAIA, ECTA, and other data protection policies and legislation, as well as international best practice.
-10.3.3 The ECTA shall be reviewed where necessary to align it with cyber security policy and legislation.
+10.3.3 The ECTA shall be reviewed where necessary to align it with cyber security 70.0.0 policy and legislation.
 10.3.4 Data generated by government and State entities shall be stored in the HPCDPC in conformance with security measures as defined by the Minister of State Security to safeguard integrity and security, and ensure collective rights over collective data.
-10.3.5 The Minimum Information Security Standards and Protection of State Information Legislation shall be reviewed, where necessary, to enable protection of sensitive data in the digital economy.
+10 2 5 10.3.5 The Minimum Information Security Standards and Protection of State Information Legislation shall be reviewed, where necessary, to enable protection of sensitive data in the digital economy.
 10.3.6 For the purpose of protection of sensitive data, government shall use private cloud for sensitive data in line with the existing government data protection framework including PAIA.
-10.3.7 Relevant regulatory institutions shall develop regulatory and monitoring frameworks to give effect to data residency.
+10.3.7 Relevant regulatory institutions shall develop regulatory and monitoring frameworks to give effect to data residency. nameworks to give enest to data residency.